 When Anxious

 Anxiety doesn’t schedule itself.
 It arrives in meetings, before sleep, mid-call, in line at airports — in moments you didn’t plan to need help.
-When Anxious is a 60-second breathing exercise for that exact arrival.

 There’s no account, no app, no notifications.
 Open it when your chest tightens.